bergesinstitute/grafmethodenglish/book-3-unit-3.md

 Barceloneta beach.
 The sunsets ['sʌnsɛts] (puestas de sol) were beautiful.

 On weekends, I used to visit my friends in Gràcia.
 We would eat tapas and drink wine [waɪn] (vino) at a small bar.
-I didn't use to cook on the weekends.
+I didn't cook on the weekends.

 I really loved that city.
 I lived there for five years.